claxcoding/elt-pipeline-weather-forecast/README.md

 ## Tools and Technologies Used

-- **Google Colab**: This project is developed and run in **Google Colab**, which provides an interactive environment for writing and executing Python code.
-It's an excellent tool for experimenting with data, visualizations, and machine learning models.
+- **Google Colab**: Interactive environment for development, experimentation, and running Python code.
-- **Google BigQuery**: We use **Google BigQuery** to store and query large datasets efficiently.
-The weather data is stored in BigQuery tables, partitioned by year, and used for analysis and forecasting.
-- **Google Cloud Platform**: This project also leverages **Google Cloud Platform** services, including BigQuery for data storage, and other cloud tools to streamline the pipeline.
+- **Google Cloud Platform (GCP)**: Provides the cloud infrastructure for this project, including **BigQuery** for storing and querying large weather datasets.

 This combination of tools ensures an efficient, scalable, and cloud-native approach to building the weather forecasting pipeline.